vios-s/disentanglement_tutorial/README.md

 ## Applications of Disentanglement
 Exemplar methods that exploit disentanglement to improve challenging tasks in computer vision and medical image analysis.

+**NOTE:** The scope of this tutorial is not to survey every existing application for the to domains.
+If you feel that we should include your research as part of this tutorial we would be happy to do so.
+Please send an email to any of the contributor and help us create a place where everyone can understand and leverage disentanglement!

 ### Computer Vision

 For each application we denote the type of disentanglement as either "Vector" or content-style "C-S".